-In 2012, we introduced chemical substance risk assessments at plants in Japan and subsidiaries worldwide.
-We verify our evaluation results when changes occur, such as information on the risks and hazards posed by chemical substances and changes to work procedures.
+Our business sites in Japan along with subsidiaries worldwide comply with laws and ordinances and address prevention needs in order to preserve the environment.
+In fiscal 2022, one incident was a noise complaint from substances and changes to work procedures.
 This is done in aiming to prevent adverse health effects to employees through exposure to chemical substances, and to prevent explosion or fire incidents caused by chemical substances.